Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 Step 4: Execute fastpass booking strategy!

-2. Book it to Toy Story the moment you get to the park.
+Book Toy Story Mania the moment you get to the park.
 You’re aiming to get to the ride faster than the slower folks.
 No pushing seniors and little kids, but teenagers are fair game.
+People rush to Toy Story Mania first, but it is a mistake as Tower of Terror is much closer to the entrance.

-3. While waiting in line at your first attraction: Use the app to grab your first Standby Pass and Priority Pass.
+While waiting in line at your first attraction, use the app to grab your first Standby Pass and Priority Pass.
 If you did your homework, you’ll already have your top dogs chosen.

-4. Top ride insights: For Soaring: Fantastic Flight, my pro tip is to wait until later in the day when lines typically shorten.
+For Soaring: Fantastic Flight, my pro tip is to wait until later in the day when lines typically shorten.
 Or get the Premier Access Pass for this one.
-The waiting area for Journey to the Center of the Earth is shaded and inside a cave, which makes it a great place to cool down when you’re visiting DisneySea in the summer—plan this attraction for the middle of the day when the heat is at its worst.
+The waiting area for Journey to the Center of the Earth is shaded and inside a cave, which makes it a great place to cool down when you’re visiting DisneySea in the summer.
+Plan this attraction for the middle of the day when the heat is at its worst.

 Attractions at DisneySea in Tokyo, pictures by Next Level of Travel